 Apex has been rated one of the safest cities in North Carolina in 2021 by a number of publications and ranking agencies.
 Alarms.org, for example, factors in crime rate per 1,000 and law enforcement per 1,000 to compile their safest cities lists.
 Apex was in the top five, well ahead of larger, neighboring cities.

-If an ideal location, plenty of outdoor amenities, and proximity to one of the nation’s most progressive research centers sounds like somewhere you’d like to live, you’ll love the brand new homes available at Olde Farm in Apex.
-This small community of only THREE 1.5+-acre estate homesites from New Home Inc. is within walking distance of Jordan Lake and conveniently located near Hwy 751 for quick and easy access to Downtown Apex, West Cary, The Streets at Southpoint, and the Triangle.
-Olde Farm provides the peace and quiet you want — with close proximity to everything you love.
-Join the VIP List and be the first to know when these exclusive homesites are available!
+If an ideal location, plenty of outdoor amenities, and proximity to one of the nation’s most progressive research centers sound like somewhere you’d like to live, you’ll love the brand new home locations we have in Apex NC — with close proximity to everything you love.
+Join the VIP List and be the first to know when these exclusive locations are available!